 Jim Bemister has almost thirty years of experience in emergency, respiratory and cardiac care.
 He has diplomas in Respiratory Therapy and Advanced Care Paramedic.
 His work settings have included in hospital and EMS in both rural and urban centres during his varied career.
 As an instructor he has trained military medics, paramedics, nurses, respiratory therapists and physicians.
 He brings lots of enthusiasm and dedication to his courses.
 When not at work Jim likes to take his family out camping in his travel trailer.

 Michael Heinrich is a Critical Care Paramedic and works primarily in this capacity with ACCESS Air Ambulance in the North West Territories.
 He currently resides in Squamish, British Columbia and has over 18 years of experience both as an Advanced and Primary Care Paramedic throughout Canada, in both rural and urban settings.
 Michael is a recipient of the Tema Conter Memorial Trust Award for his research and investigation towards Post-Traumatic Stress Disorder among emergency service employees.
 He recently completed a Bachelor Degree in Allied Health Sciences (Hons.) at the University of Ontario and Institute of Technology, specializing in research, development, and interdisciplinary collaboration among health care workers.
 In 2015 Michael started teaching Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS) and CPR, focusing on providing a supportive and collaborative learning environment that facilitates skill development through understanding and hands-on experience.
 When he is not working or teaching, Michael spends much of his time enjoying kite-boarding, mountain biking and snowboarding.

-Shane Barill is a Basic Life Support Instructor with SkillStat.
-Currently completing his Bachelor of Science in Nursing degree at UBC Okanagan, Shane is passionate about learning and teaching in ways that make knowledge stick, particularly when it comes to emergency medicine.
+Shane Barill is a Basic Life Support (BLS) Instructor with SkillStat.
+Having recently completed his Bachelor of Science in Nursing degree at UBC Okanagan, Shane is passionate about learning and teaching in ways that make knowledge stick, particularly when it comes to emergency medicine.
 With that keen interest, Shane strives to transfer his passion for the Basic Life Support curriculum to each student.
-When Shane is not teaching or learning in the Okanagan, he enjoys playing varsity rugby and hiking.
+When Shane is not teaching he enjoys playing varsity rugby and hiking.